 Patients and caregivers must remain extremely cautious against exposure to further toxins, allergens or other environmental factors that could lead to a serious secondary infection.
-It is extremely sad to witness a patient succumb to an infection after they have succesfully managed to defeat Cancer with the right treatment.
+It is extremely sad to witness a patient succumb to an infection after they have successfully managed to defeat Cancer with the right treatment.

-Signs that a Cancer Patient has acquired a post-treatment infection
+Signs that a cancer patient has acquired a post-treatment infection

 The following symptoms, if persistent, can indicate that a Cancer patient has acquired a secondary infection.
 In such cases, an Oncologist should be consulted right away.